erikeldridge/erikeldridge.github.com/_drafts/_posts/santa-cruz-fungus-fair-2018.md

 ---
 I attended the [Fungus Federation of Santa Cruz 2018 Fungus Fair](http://ffsc.us/fair) for the first time last weekend.
 I highly recommend it and plan to go again.

+The venue itself was noteworthy: the Louden Nelson Community Center, named after a former slave who donated his estate to the Santa Cruz school district ([pdf](http://www.cityofsantacruz.com/home/showdocument?id=59599)).

 The fair had a large room with several hundred labeled specimens from the Santa Cruz area, grouped by genus and/or tree they're associated with.
 I was impressed by the diversity of mushrooms found on a given couple days (all were fresh, and several had started disintegrating) in a given region.

 The specimen room also had an identification table staffed by several experts who could identify mushrooms brought in on the day of the fair.
-The authors of Mushrooms of the Redwood Coast were there, for example.

 The fair also had two tracks of speakers, main and "Mushrooms 101".
 I spent the day attending talks in the latter.